-Well, turns out you can retarget visitors even if you can’t include a retargeting script on the site.
+Well, turns out you can retarget visitors even if you can’t include a retargeting script on your website.
 How?
 By adding it to your links instead.
-And in this post I’m going to show you how retargeting on links works and how you could use it to improve your marketing efforts.
+And in this post, I’ll show you how retargeting links work and how you can use them to improve your marketing efforts.

 In case you don’t know what retargeting is, let me go over that very quickly.
-Retargeting (often referred to as remarketing, the two terms are in fact often used interchangeably) is an advertising method in which website owners can “re-attract” previous visitors who might have indicated their interest in a product or service but for some reason abandoned the conversion.
+Retargeting – often referred to as remarketing as well – is an advertising method in which website owners can “re-attract” previous visitors who indicated their interest in a product or service but for some reason abandoned before converting.

-Retargeting is a fairly straightforward practice, in a nutshell the whole process looks like this: When someone visits a site that uses retargeting, a cookie file is placed in their browser that allows an advertiser to identify and target them with relevant ads when they visit other sites.
-And there are some amazing retargeting platforms that take care of all the technical aspects of the process: leaving the cookie file in a visitor’s browser, building a retargeting list and displaying the ads.
+Retargeting is a fairly straightforward practice.
+In a nutshell, the whole process looks like this: When someone visits a site that uses retargeting, a cookie file is placed on their browser.
+This allows an advertiser to identify and target them with relevant ads when they visit other sites.
+There are some amazing retargeting platforms that take care of all the technical aspects of the process: leaving the cookie file in a visitor’s browser, building a retargeting list and displaying the ads.

 The most common ones are:

-But there are many use cases when you simply can’t use retargeting cookies on your website.
+Sometimes you simply can’t use retargeting cookies on your website.
+For instance when:

 #1 You Want to Retarget Your Social Media Audience

-There’s hardly an organisation today that wouldn’t engage in building social media audience in one way or another.
+There’s hardly an organization today that doesn’t engage in building an audience on social media.
 At the most basic level, I bet you recommend useful and relevant content to your social media audience:

-- Share infographics that highlight specific issues your audience might feel strongly about.
+- Or you might share infographics that highlight specific issues your audience might feel strongly about.

 But here’s the catch:

-Since a lot of this content isn’t yours, you end up sending traffic to 3rd party sites… … And lose the chance to market to these people.
+Since a lot of this content isn’t yours, you end up sending traffic to third party sites… … And lose the chance to market to these people.

-Using retargeting links when sharing content on social media allows you to capture this traffic into your retargeting lists.
+Using retargeting links when sharing content to other websites on social media allows you to capture this traffic for your retargeting lists.
 You can then target them with relevant ads based on links they clicked on, promote your content or attract them to your site in any other way.

 Let me show you how this works, think of your typical affiliate process:

 Now anyone clicking on it will not only be redirected to the site but also, added to your retargeting list.
-You’ll be able to display ads promoting the product and reminding them of their interest in purchasing it.
+You’ll be able to display ads promoting the product and remind those who previously clicked on your link of their interest in it.

 #3 You’re an Agency Promoting a Client’s Site